How To Make Test Automation More Inclusive?

-Another aspect of the same problem is that although everyone involved with the development of a project has been involved in manual testing at some level when it comes to automation, they often find themselves out of place.
+Another aspect of the same problem is that although everyone involved with the development of a project has been involved in manual testing at some level.
+When it comes to automation, they often find themselves in the unknown and hence unsure.
 Hopefully, by the end of this article, we will be in a better position to solve both the problems.

 - The code is built

-- The set of automated cases run after the code is built
+- The Automated set of test cases is executed on the built code

-- If the test cases run successfully the code is deployed, if not the cycle continues
+- If the automated test cases run successfully then the code is deployed, else the cycle repeats

 Contribution From Different Resources

-Black-Box Automation is done by the Quality Assurance people who have special skills to do these tasks.
-The contribution from Developers is in the form of unit tests and white box test cases that they add to test their own code.
+Automation of black-box test cases is done by the quality assurance people who have special skills to do these tasks.
+The contribution from developers is in the form of unit tests and white box test cases that they add to test their own code.

-Although Product/Project Managers are the ones that interact with the customers, their involvement in the test automation phase is not much.
-Even though Managers can review the manual test case documentation, reviewing automated test cases is not their cup of tea.
+Although product/project managers are the ones that interact with the customers, their involvement in the test automation phase is not much.
+They are involved in the review of the the manual test case documentation, but reviewing automated test cases is usually not their cup of tea.
 Due to this, there are times when important scenarios don’t get automated.

 What Is Needed?